 C.-C. Jay Kuo

-Distinguished Professor and Dean's Professor of Electrical and Computer Engineering and Computer Science
+Distinguished Professor of Electrical and Computer Engineering and Computer Science

 - 1985, Master's Degree, Electrical Engineering and Computer Science, Massachusetts Institute of Technology

 - 1980, Bachelor's Degree, Electrical Engineering, National Taiwan University

 - Doctoral Degree, Electrical Engineering, Massachusetts Institute of Technology

 Dr. C.-C. Jay Kuo received the B.S. degree from the National Taiwan University, Taipei, in 1980 and the M.S. and Ph.D. degrees from the Massachusetts Institute of Technology, Cambridge, in 1985 and 1987, respectively, all in Electrical Engineering.
 From October 1987 to December 1988, he was Computational and Applied Mathematics Research Assistant Professor in the Department of Mathematics at the University of California, Los Angeles.
 Since January 1989, he has been with the University of Southern California (USC).
 He is presently Director of the Multimedia Communication Lab. and Dean’s Professor in Electrical Engineering at USC.